drtonyr/pis-third-asm-emu/README.md

 You'll need a C compiler and Python3.   make.sh gives examples for compliling txt2bin and emu - start by running it.

-Now you can run any of the exmaple programs.
+Now you can run an exmaple program:

     ./emu.sh 4primes.3rd